-The DNR Division of Fish and Wildlife acquires land along lakes and streams to provide fishing opportunities and to protect critical fish habitat.
-These areas, known as Aquatic Management Areas (AMAs), are posted with signs to indicate allowable uses.
-Each sign is marked with a letter to easily identify permitted activities.
-It is always unlawful to leave personal equipment, such as tree stands, unattended on AMA's.
+The DNR Division of Fish and Wildlife acquires land along lakes and streams to protect critical fish habitat and to provide fishing opportunities.
+These areas, known as Aquatic Management Areas (AMAs), have specific use types (easement, restricted use and general use) and are posted with signs that indicate allowable and unauthorized uses for each use type.
+As a reminder it is always unlawful to leave any personal equipment, such as tree stands, unattended on AMA's.
+For more information on AMA's please go to the AMA Finder at: mndnr.gov/amas.